Courses

 Final Thoughts

-When all is said and done, Linux users who want a secure VPN with a simple graphical user interface and rich feature set will find their answer in Private Internet Access.
+When all is said and done, Linux users who want a secure VPN with a simple graphical user interface and rich feature set will find their answer in Surfshark.
 Its strict no-logs policy goes a long way toward protecting security-conscious Linux user data, and the price is reasonable compared to most of the competition.

 Do you use a Debian-based distro like Linux Mint, or is Red Hat more your cup of tea?
-Which do you prefer, PIA’s and ProtonVPN’s graphical user interfaces, or ExpressVPN’s and NordVPN’s CLI-based apps?
+Which do you prefer, PIA’s graphical user interface, or NordVPN’s CLI-based apps?
 Let us know in the comments, and as always, thank you for reading.

 • No, Linux does not have a built-in VPN.
 To use a VPN on Linux, you’ll need to install and set up your own VPN.